 TogglePreparing Your Dishes for the Dishwasher

-Contrary to popular belief, pre-rinsing your dishes is unnecessary as modern dishwashers and detergents are able to handle food residue effectively.
+Pre-rinsing your dishes is unnecessary as modern dishwashers and detergents are able to handle food residue effectively.

 Loading the Bottom Rack

-Dinner Plates and Large Bowls
+Step 1: Place Dinner Plates and Bowls

-Pots and Pans
+Step 2: Place Pots and Pans

-Pots and pans should be facing downward over the tines.
-Avoid placing wood, aluminum, and cast iron in the dishwasher, as they are not suitable for this type of washing and will become damaged.
+Place pots and pans on the bottom rack with them facing downward over the tines.
+Avoid placing wood, aluminum, and cast iron in the dishwasher as they are not suitable for this type of washing and will become damaged.

-Cutting Boards and Flat Pans
+Step 3: Place Cutting Boards and Flat Pans

 Place cutting boards and flat pans at the sides or back of the bottom rack to avoid blocking the spray arms.